rebelsky/csc207c/_readings/designing-data-structures.md

 in the case of ADT's, you'll find that you may have to consider different approaches and explore the benefits and drawbacks of each.
-In doing so, I find it useful to employ an approach that I call LIA, for "layout, implement, analyze".
+In doing so, I find it useful to employ an approach that I call AAA, for "arrangement, algorithms, analysis".

-First, you need to choose a way to *lay out* the data in memory.
+First, you need to choose the *arrangement* of the data in memory.
 There are two basic approaches, with some variants in each.
 You might reserve a large area of memory to hold lots of values, and have some policy that says where in memory each value goes.
 I will